We’ve all been there.

 Changing your working position will help to – if you’ve spent the morning in an office chair at a desk, try using a standing desk or even just a window ledge.
 Or go the other way and sit cross legged on a bean bag on the floor.
 This will help to keep your blood flowing and your muscles active and will keep you from feeling so fatigued.

 Change what you hear

-This ties in to your working environment - what you hear has an impact on your work as much as what you see.
-So if you’ve spend the morning with headphones in, try taking them out and working in silence.
+This ties into your working environment – what you hear has an impact on your work as much as what you see.
+So if you’ve spent the morning with headphones in, try taking them out and working in silence.
 Or try working in a cafe where you can enjoy the faint buzz of people talking, and the sound of coffee machines working.